What is Plaque Psoriasis? | Otezla® (apremilast)

 It’s what’s on the inside that counts.
 No, really.

-Plaque psoriasis is an autoimmune disease that causes scaly, uncomfortable spots called plaques.
-There’s no simple explanation for when and why people get this condition, but we do know it has to do with an overactive immune system causing inflammation.
+Plaque psoriasis is an autoimmune disease, and there’s no simple explanation for when and why people get this condition.
+What we do know is that it involves an overactive immune system which causes inflammation and speeds up cell growth.

-It’s caused by a series of events triggered by your cells.
-Normal skin cells grow and fall off in about a month, but when you have psoriasis, this growth happens in just a few days.
-When the cells grow faster than they fall off, it causes them to build up on your skin.
+Normal skin cells grow and fall off in about a month, but when you have plaque psoriasis, this growth happens in just a few days.
+When the cells grow faster than they fall off, it causes them to build up on your skin in the form of itchy, scaly patches.

 Possible symptoms